Bent (Matchbox Twenty song)

 "Bent" is a song by American alternative rock band Matchbox Twenty.
-The rock ballad was shipped to radio on April 17, 2000, as the lead single from their second album, Mad Season, and was given a commercial release in the United States on July 5, 2000.
-"Bent" became the band's first and only song to top the US Billboard Hot 100, reaching number one on the chart dated July 22, 2000, and spending one week at the position.
-The song also topped the RPM Top Singles chart in Canada for five nonconsecutive weeks.
+The rock ballad was serviced to radio on April 17, 2000, as the lead single from their second album, Mad Season.
+"Bent" became the band's first and only song to top the US Billboard Hot 100, reaching number one on the chart dated July 22, 2000.
+The song also topped the RPM 100 Hit Tracks chart in Canada for five nonconsecutive weeks.
+"Bent" was nominated for Best Rock Song at the 43rd Annual Grammy Awards and won the award for Most Performed Foreign Work at the APRA Music Awards of 2001.

 Background and writing

 Rob Thomas told Billboard magazine that it's "a love song and a rock song; there's a hopeful tone to it.
 It's kind of like the person is saying, 'As misguided as I may be, these are things that it takes to be with me.'"
 This was Thomas' first attempt at a love song and he believes it is co-dependent of the 21st century.
 Thomas spoke on Storytellers that the song is about two people who are "both messed up", but they are together, so it does not matter.
+Along with the rest of Mad Season, the band recorded "Bent" at three studios: Tree Sound Studios in Atlanta, Georgia, and East Iris and Oceanway Studios in Nashville, Tennessee.

+Release

+On April 17, 2000, Atlantic, Lava, and Melisma Records serviced "Bent" to US and Australian radio stations.
+The first US formats to receive the track were hot adult contemporary, modern adult contemporary, and triple A stations.
+In Australia, Warner Music Australia made the song available for streaming on its website the same day.
+The following day, "Bent" was added to four more US radio formats: mainstream rock, active rock, alternative, and contemporary hit radio.
+After the track spent two weeks on the air, on May 1, Australia distributed the first commercial format of the single: a three-track CD.
+The disc contains "Bent", a live cover version of the Beatles' "Don't Let Me Down", and a live performance of "Busted", a track from Matchbox 20's previous album, Yourself or Someone Like You (1996); both live tracks were recorded in 1998 in Sydney, Australia.
+This CD was also released in Japan on June 7, 2000.
+In the United States, the two-track physical single arrived in stores on July 5, 2000, across three formats: 7-inch vinyl, CD, and cassette.
+All versions contain an acoustic version of "Push", originally from Yourself or Someone Like You, as the B-side.
+On July 17, a CD and cassette single were released in the United Kingdom; the CD features the same track listing as the Australian and Japanese versions.
+In Europe, a two-track disc was also issued, omitting "Busted".